Armidale Regional Council is completing a $2.7 million reconstruction and upgrade of Guyra’s main street.

 In order to complete the remediation of the removed fuel tanks, complementary investigations on the underground water and soil are in progress.
 The groundwater monitoring wells have been installed and readings have been performed.
 The wells will have a second round of readings in two weeks.
 Soil samples have been taken during the wells installation and laboratory analysis has started.
 A final report is expected at the end of July 2020.

 New timber seating has been installed along the main street.

 The existing street stall will be replaced with a new one.
-The order of the new stall is being placed and the expected fabrication time is eight weeks.
+The new stall is being ordered and the expected fabrication time is eight weeks.

 Published on 24 Jul 2018